The Startup's Guide To Advisory Shares | Ledgy

 Advisory shares are shares, or share options, that companies grant to advisors.
 They are often granted alongside, or instead of, cash compensation.

 Advisory shares are distinct from stock options granted to employees: for instance, they may have different vesting schedules.
-There are also certain types of employee stock option plan that are purpose-built for employees and which are not suitable for advisory shares.
+There are also certain types of employee stock option plan that are purpose-built for employee equity and which are not suitable for advisory shares.

 Why are advisors important in tech companies?